-- Keywords: ISO
+- Keywords: ISO, Other sectors

 Since the ballot of the first Draft International Standard (DIS) failed in May 2016 and approximately 3000 comments were provided, four meetings have been conducted to address all the comments received and provide a consistent revised text for the second DIS.

 The main changes between the first and the second draft are: